zhullyb/monyhar/monyhar/docs/security/faq.md

 <a name="TOC-Does-executing-JavaScript-from-a-bookmark-mean-there-s-an-XSS-vulnerability-"></a>
 ## Does executing JavaScript from a bookmark mean there's an XSS vulnerability?

-No. Chromium allows users to create bookmarks to JavaScript URLs that will run on the currently-loaded page when the user clicks the bookmark; these are called [bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet).
+No. Monyhar allows users to create bookmarks to JavaScript URLs that will run on the currently-loaded page when the user clicks the bookmark; these are called [bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet).